aroberge/reeborg/docs/en/variables/variables.rst

 still very clear.
-One significant advantage of using well chosen variables (names) instead of comments is that Python will execute the code but **not** the comment; so if the code is wrong, we will see it right away; if the comments are wrong, Python cannot indicate it to us.
+One significant advantage of using well chosen variables (names) instead of comments is that Python will execute the code but **not** the comment; so if the code is wrong, we will see it right away; if the comments are wrong, Python cannot tell us.